Winter Maintenance

 The aim of the Town Council’s Winter Management Plan is on maintaining access to town centre pavements and its surrounding areas and ensuring that people can safely move about in the main areas of the Town.

-The Town Council co-ordinates a small team of outdoor services and office staff; these resources do not allow the Town Council to attend any areas not shown on the map.
-In the event of concerns as to safety on the roads or pavements we must refer you back to the Highways Authority West Sussex CC.
+The Town Council co-ordinates a small team of outdoor services and office staff who complete localised gritting; we do not have either the resources or equipment to attend any areas not shown on the map.
+In the event of concerns regarding safety on the roads or pavements we must refer you back to the Highways Authority West Sussex County Council.

 You can view the route on the map available here.